sciactive/nephele/packages/adapter-file-system/README.md

 # Properties and Locks

-WebDAV properties and locks are stored in ".nephelemeta" files.
+By default, WebDAV properties and locks are stored in ".nephelemeta" files.
 For directories, it's a file in the directory named ".nephelemeta", and for files, it's a file with the same name and the extension ".nephelemeta".

 # License